liferay/lexicon-site/src/pages/docs/patterns/Forms/radio_check_toggle.md

 ### Variations

-#### Toggle with data attributes
+#### Toggle switch with data attributes

-This type of toggles have labels around as the title label or other support label that make more explicit the switch value.
-The support label can be either at the top, right, bottom or left and its value should change with the toggle state change as the example shows.
-All the labels have the interaction that the switch have making the toggle more accessible.
+This type of toggle switch has labels, title label or other support label, that reflect its value.
+The label can be positioned at the top, right, bottom, or left, and its value should always reflect the toggle switch's state.
+Keeping labels in sync with the toggle switch's value improves the accessibility for your users.

-#### Toggle with icon
+#### Toggle switch with icon

-Toggles can also have an icon inside the toggle circle that helps to identify the action.
-A toggles with icon can also have data attributes as the previous variation.
+Toggle switches can also have an icon inside the toggle circle to help identify the action.
+This variation can also have data attributes as the previous variation explains.

 ![toggle with icon](../../../images/SwitchIcon.jpg)